-The Group has entered or extended leases during the year which has resulted in the recognition of £1.2m of additional right of use assets with a corresponding right of use liability, in accordance with IFRS16.
-Cash payments were made in the period in respect of lease liabilities of £0.6m.
+The Group has entered or extended leases during the year which has resulted in the recognition of £0.3m of additional right of use assets with a corresponding right of use liability, in accordance with IFRS16.
+Cash payments were made in the period in respect of lease liabilities of £0.9m (2021: £0.6m).
+Two properties were exited in the period, with Willow inventory moved to the Redditch location to rationalise activities.

-The financing activities reflect the final repayment of the last £0.3m of the term loan which was repaid in May 2020 and the drawdown of £3.75m of the revolving credit facility (RCF) to fund the acquisition of Willow Technologies Group and Active Silicon Group at the end of the year.
-Solid State continues to have a strong relationship with Lloyds Bank and, having repaid the term loan early, Lloyds has extended the term of the £7.5m (2020: £7.5m) revolving credit facility which is now committed until the 30 November 2022.
-At the 31 March 2021 £3.75m of the facility was drawn.
+The financing activities reflect a part repayment of the revolving credit facility (RCF) of £2.25m where the £3.75m drawdown in 2021 was used to fund the acquisition of Willow and Active Silicon at the end of the last year.
+Solid State continues to have a strong relationship with Lloyds Bank and Lloyds has extended the term of the £7.5m (2021: £7.5m) revolving credit facility which is now committed until 30 November 2023.
+At 31 March 2022 £1.5m of the facility was drawn.